dustin-ma/twitter-backend-clone/README.md

 ## For the user login environment design

-I've decided to utilize JWT for session control for this assessment, every time a user logs in, a JWT token is returned and the front-end may locally store the token and use it to authorize api calls.
-The token may expire or be blacklisted but to simplify things for the assessment, the tokens in this program do not expire.
+I've decided to utilize JWT for session control for this project, every time a user logs in, a JWT token is returned and the front-end may locally store the token and use it to authorize api calls.
+The token may expire or be blacklisted but to simplify things, the tokens in this program do not expire.
 Therefore, there is no 'log-out' function implemented.

-I am particularly happy with the design of the commenting/retweeting system as I was able to somewhat accurately mimic the functional design of Twitter.
-However, the login and user maintenance aspect could use more work and I am aiming to improve my knowledge and skills on the topic!

-Thank you for your time and consideration, please let me know if there are any issues with running the code.
-If not, I'd love to hear some feedback that may help me improve on my skills!

-Best regards,
-Dustin Ma
+Dustin